syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Trackball.md

 ## Show or Hide Trackball Label in Axis

-This feature highlights the respective axis label when the trackball moves across the axis.
-The [ChartAxis.ShowTrackballLabel]() property is used to show or hide the trackball label of the axis.
-The [ChartAxis.TrackballLabelStyle]() property is used to customize its appearance.
-The default value of the [ChartAxis.ShowTrackballLabel]() is False.
+When the trackball moves across the axis, this feature highlights the related axis label.
+The [ChartAxis.ShowTrackballLabel]() property is used to show or hide the axis's trackball label.
+The [ChartAxis.TrackballLabelStyle]() property is used to customize the appearance of the label.
+The default value of the [ChartAxis.ShowTrackballLabel]() is `False`.

 {% tabs %}